ianlshaw/devops-showcase/README.md

 There is a route table which enables communication between the private and public subnets.

-Application traffic is not set over the internet.
+Application traffic is not sent over the internet.

 Application traffic flows on port 5000 from the ec2 instances to the load balancer only.